Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Scholarship Tip: Applying Early Action (EA) at this level often increases your priority for institutional grants and honors college consideration.

-Does a degree from University of North Carolina at Chapel Hill Worth It?
+Is a University of North Carolina at Chapel Hill Degree Worth It?

 How much does a degree from University of North Carolina at Chapel Hill Cost?

-The average annual cost of the degree at University of North Carolina at Chapel Hill is USD: 25181.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of North Carolina at Chapel Hill is USD: 12983
+The average annual cost of the degree at University of North Carolina at Chapel Hill is $25,181.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of North Carolina at Chapel Hill is $12,983.

 At University of North Carolina at Chapel Hill, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist University of North Carolina at Chapel Hill as your choice in the form.

-How much a University of North Carolina at Chapel Hill Graduate make?
+How much does a University of North Carolina at Chapel Hill Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 72200.
-An average University of North Carolina at Chapel Hill graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $72,200.
+An average University of North Carolina at Chapel Hill graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools